ostinelli/gin.io/docs/application_files.md

 For example, `Gin.settings.port` returns the port the server is running on.

-###### ./config/initializers
-All of the `*.lua` files added here will be run as part of the initialization process.
-By default, it must contain an `errors.lua` file, a single entry point that defines all of the errors that your application can raise.
-More on errors can be read [here](/docs/errors.html).

 ##### ./db

 This directory is used to namespace everything related to your databases.

-###### `db.lua`
+###### `mysql.lua`
-Your database connections can be defined here.
-Multiple database can be supported.
-The generated file contains an example on how to define a connection to a `mysql` database (currently, the only RDBMS database with a Gin ORM).
-Please refer to [models](/docs/models.html) for how to use this file.
+This generated file contains an example on how to define a connection to a `mysql` database (currently, the only RDBMS database with a Gin ORM).
+Please refer to [models](/docs/models.html) on how to use this file.

+Gin supports having multiple databases in your application: all you have to do is add multiple files like this one, and reference them in your models or where needed.
 You may also consider setting connections to [Redis](http://redis.io/), [RabbitMQ](http://www.rabbitmq.com/) or other types of datastores.

 ###### ./db/migrations
 This directory contains all of your SQL migrations.
 Read more about migrations [here](/docs/migrations.html).